HughBone/vanilla-wrenchable/README.md

 # Vanilla-Wrenchable
 Minecraft Fabric wrench mod using Zundrel's Wrenchable API (https://github.com/Zundrel/Wrenchable) but modified to work on both clients and servers.
-Use the wrench to easily rotate blocks.
+Use the wrench to easily rotate blocks like pistons, stairs, glazed terracotta, etc.

 ## Crafting
 ![](readme-images/wrench_recipe.png)

 ## How to use:
-* Right click any rotatable block (i.e. pistons, stairs, glazed_terracotta)
+* Right click to rotate
 * Sneak and right click for wrench modifier (i.e. rotate pistons vertically)

 ## Requirements